Reviewed by Aaron Horn, LMFT

 Step 6: Call a Therapist

-Sometimes, gambling addictions are too much for an individual to handle all by themselves.
+Sometimes, gambling addictions are too much for individuals to handle by themselves.
 This is nothing to be ashamed of and something many people are faced with daily.
-Of course, these people will never receive the help they need until they call a professional.
+Of course, these people can only receive the help they need when they call a professional.

-As much as people fear professionals when quitting an addiction, it’s important to understand that these professionals are here to help.
-They take great pride in being able to help others regain control of their life and find their happiness again.
-Believe it or not, they want to do the same with you, so long as you give them the chance.
+It’s important to understand that these professionals are here to help.
+They take great pride in being able to help others regain control of their life and find what makes them happy.
+They want to do the same with you, as long as you give them the chance.

 One call to a therapist can change your life for the better and Mind Diagnostics is here to assist.
 We know all the best therapists in your area and are ready to match you with one today.